The Bankrate promise

 What is the CSS Profile?

-The CSS Profile is an online application used to award nonfederal aid, grants and scholarships.
-It’s only used by specific colleges and universities, and it’s different from the FAFSA in both aid and application.
+The CSS Profile is an online application used to award institutional aid, grants and scholarships.
+Because only some colleges and universities use the CSS Profile, students should check with their school before completing it.

-Unlike the FAFSA, the CSS Profile doesn’t have a national deadline; the deadline to apply can vary from school to school.
-However, the CSS Profile does have an opening date.
-For the 2021-22 academic year, the opening date for the application is Oct.
-1, 2020.
-If you’re applying for aid at multiple schools, you can add the schools you’d like to send your application to on your online dashboard.
+The CSS Profile doesn’t have a national deadline; the deadline to apply can vary from school to school.
+However, the CSS Profile has an opening date: Oct.
+1 of each year.
+If you’re applying for financial aid at multiple schools, you can add the schools you’d like to send your application to on your online dashboard.

-The CSS Profile is also a much lengthier and more extensive application than the FAFSA.
-The application considers income streams, assets and expenses not included on the FAFSA, such as retirement accounts, life insurance plans, home equity on a family’s primary residence and income and assets held by a noncustodial parent in cases of divorce.
+The CSS Profile application is much lengthier and more detailed than the FAFSA.
+The application considers income streams, assets and expenses not included on the FAFSA, such as life insurance plans, home equity on a family’s primary residence and income and assets held by a noncustodial parent in cases of divorce.

 How to complete the CSS Profile

-To begin the CSS process, go to the CSS Profile website.
-Here you can find the application, check participating schools and scholarships and find resources to assist you in the application.
-The application fee is $25 for the first college and $16 for each additional college, but the CSS Profile is free for eligible students.
+To begin the CSS Profile process, go to the CSS Profile website.
+Here you can find the application itself, check participating schools and scholarships and locate resources to assist you.

 You may need to have the following forms on hand to complete your application: